What to expect

 Making first contact

 Whether or not you have experienced therapy or counselling before, taking the first steps to get professional support can be daunting.
 I understand the feelings people have when they first contact me as completely normal and usual.
-It's important to hold in mind that you are under no obligation to enter into therapy until you have enough information to make your decision The following is aimed at letting you know the process involved to help people make that decision. .
+It's important to hold in mind that you are under no obligation to enter into therapy until you have enough information to make your decision.
+The following is aimed at letting you know the process involved to help you decide if therapy with me is for you.

-When people first contact me, either via email, phone or text, I usually like to have a very brief chat on the phone to arrange a time to meet when we can talk in a little more depth.
+I usually like to have a brief chat on the phone to arrange a time to meet when we can talk in a little more depth.
 Right from the outset, I hold any discussions in the strictest confidence.
+You are invited to come for an initial meeting, which lasts 30 mins, which gives you the opportunity to me questions, get a sense of who I am and how I work and see where I work from.
+If we decide to proceed further then we begin the therapy assessment.
+There is no obligation to enter into therapy until assessment is complete.

-The assessment stage is where I take a detailed history, look at what the issues are and what people want from therapy.
-I ask questions about their current and past life experience in order to gain a good overall picture of them.
+The assessment stage is where I take a detailed history, look at what the issues are and what you want from therapy.
+I ask questions about your current and past life experience in order to gain a good overall picture.
+The duration of assessment varies from person to person, lasting anything from one to two hours in the main.
+The assessment is usually completed in one sitting, but occasionally works best to complete in two sessions.

 The initial meeting and the assessment are not therapy sessions and therefore doesn't offer therapeutic interventions, however, people do often leave feeling 'lighter' due to sharing about their difficulties, focusing on what they want instead and simply from sharing with another person in a non-judgemental environment.